 This week on Facebook: In September 2016 I posted Inequality & Gini Lorenz, perhaps it was this post that led to an acquaintance finding himself embroiled in discussions about (essentially) wealth distribution.
 This eventually led to my publishing A Quality of Life in July 2017.

 Last week my post on Henry George & Global Inequality, convinced me that global equality, or even a national equality, is not a goal that voters in democratic elections strive for.
-While there is a lot of media coverage given over to global inequality there is little indication that it has prompted any mass national desire for equality.
+While there is a lot of media coverage given over to global inequality there is little indication that it has prompted any mass national desire for global equality.

 My post on ‘Henry George & Global Inequality’ gave a link global inequality stating that 13% of the global population shared between themselves 50% of the global income.
 The populations of these developed nations may well be aware of just how much they share with the other populations in the developed and developing word (at least in terms of a notional national wealth)¹.
 So just how equal do we want the world to be?